haralex89/magento2-skeleton-custom-payment/README.md

-# magento2-skeleton-custom-payment
+# Magento 2 Custom Payment
-Custom payment Magento 2
+Custom payment for Magento 2 with redirection to custom URL.